 I was a peripheral visionary.
 I could see the future, but only way off to the side. — Steven Wright

 A final debate remains: Are the Borderline’s cataclysmic reactions to relationship triggers premeditated or intentional?
-No, not in any “normal” sense (one notable exception involves malignant BPDs with Machiavellianism).
-BPDs are hard-wired to impulsively think and behave in ways that will allow them to get their needs met.
+No, not in any “normal” sense (some exceptions involve malignant/dark triad BPDs with high comorbidity; elements of grandiose narcissism; and Machiavellianism).
+There’s also a segment of clinically diagnosed individuals who undoubtedly rely on their diagnosis to justify self-aggrandizement, but this behavior would be difficult to determine with any accuracy.
+For the most part, BPDs are hard-wired to impulsively think and behave in ways that will allow them to get their needs met.
 Emotional reactivity isn’t privy to the concept of courtesy.
 Most BPDs have low distress tolerance, but some BPDs have no distress tolerance.
-The BPD’s automatic survival responses overrule the survival of anyone who gets in their way.
+As a general rule, the BPD’s automatic survival responses overrule the survival of anyone who gets in their way.
 However, the incalculable damage left in the wake of their disappointment and uncontrollable rage will be experienced by others as extremely personal.
 Hurricanes can destroy lives, regardless of a hurricane’s lack of self-awareness.
 To be clear, BPDs are the heavyweight champions of emotional storm systems.

 The long-awaited one has come; I ask nothing more of the sea. — Madame Butterfly